Making The Daniel Project - pt 2

 As the documentary was being developed, over several years it garnered interest from a number of television networks and distributors at various television festivals.
 However, financial support and co-production was offered only if the production company making the documentary (Studio Scotland Ltd) agreed to alterations and additions to the storyline.
 The producers (Stewart & Deborah Menelaws) rejected interference that would change the purpose of the documentary's message.

-At a meeting with Deborah the producer in England in 2008, CEO Tim Sparke of Mercury Media International, agreed to acquire and distribute the documentary without interference to the storyline, although disagreements would later arise as the film drew attention from a number of networks who wanted changes made before agreeing to lease it - NB You don't actually sell a film, it is licensed to a broadcaster for 2 or 3 years - although the expression used amongst professionals is that you 'sold' it.
+At a meeting with Deborah (Producer) in England in 2008, CEO Tim Sparke of Mercury Media International, agreed to acquire and distribute the documentary without interference to the storyline, although disagreements would later arise as the film drew attention from a number of networks wanting changes made before agreeing to lease it - NB You don't actually sell a film, it is licensed to a broadcaster for 2 or 3 years - although the expression used amongst professionals is that you 'sold' it.

 Whilst a re-edit would bring greater financial rewards, the producers would not agree to the changes as this would alter its storyline.
 As the film could not get financial support without this interference, the production was fully and personally funded by Stewart and Deborah Menelaws and their media company, Studio Scotland Ltd. There was no external funding from any other parties.